che625/olson-ms-nb/README.md

 ---

 The repository includes a IPython notebook (.ipynb file) that can be downloaded and interactively executed.
-The code in the IPython notebook will download raw data and process data such that figures in the manuscript are reproduced (in theory).
+The code in the IPython notebook will download raw data and process data such that figures in the manuscript are reproduced (in theory). gl

 ---
 To execute the IPython Notebook in its entirety you will need: